The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Single Object Shape Reconstruction Does Not Suffer from Catastrophic Forgetting

-In the repeated exposures setting (Fig.~\ref{fig:exp_shape_rep}), the performance of both architectures when trained with 3-DOF VC \emph{improves significantly over time}, and eventually performs on par with the batch learner (C-SDFNet and C-OccNet with GT D+N and C-SDFNet with Image).\footnote{The 65 learning exposures (x axis) in Fig.~\ref{fig:exp_shape_rep} result from 13 ShapeNet classes divided by 2 classes per exposure with 10 repetitions each.} Unlike the experiments in~\cite{stojanov2019incremental}, which showed similar asymptotic behavior for classification accuracy, these results were obtained \emph{without} exemplar memory or other heuristics.
-Note that SDFNet trained with OC does not show a significant increase as 3-DOF VC representation over time.
+In the repeated exposures setting (Fig.~\ref{fig:3Dshape}b), the performance of both SDFNet and OccNet when trained with 3-DOF VC \emph{improves significantly over time}, and eventually performs on par with batch.\footnote{The 65 learning exposures (x axis) in Fig.~\ref{fig:3Dshape}b result from 13 ShapeNet classes divided by 2 classes per exposure with 10 repetitions each.} These models achieve significant positive BWT which indicates that catastrophic forgetting is mitigated.
+Unlike the experiments in~\cite{stojanov2019incremental}, which showed similar asymptotic behavior for classification accuracy, these results were obtained \emph{without} exemplar memory or other heuristics.
+Note that SDFNet trained with OC does not show a significant increase as 3-DOF VC over time.
 This complements the finding in~\cite{thai20203d} that training with 3-DOF VC results in a more robust feature representation.